ABee-Tech/todo-app-client/README.md

 ## Todo App Client

-The project is react app on JavaScript language.
+The project is react app on TypeScript language.
 I am trying here to make better todo app with best UI and UX.

 ### Tools used:
 1) React.js